 2. The above steps will also apply to other files backup from iPhone to Mac.
 With the 2-way transfer option, you can easily restore backups from Mac to iPhone, simply go the other way around.
 It's simple.

 Part 2.
-Use iTunes to Backup iPhone to Mac Earlier than macOS Big Sur
+How to Backup iPhone to Mac without iCloud using iTunes

 iTunes can cope with various iPhone data backup to Mac.
 As the official solution, the free iOS data backup with iTunes is adpoted by a majority of iPhone users.
 Making a backup of your iPhone to Mac using iTunes is a great way to replace automatic iCloud backups.
 But you need to know that iTunes works on macOS earlier than Big Sur only since Apple officially ends iTunes since Big Sur.
 You can only access the iTunes backup of your iPhone on the iPhone's trusted Mac computer.

 Step 1: To avoid any unnecessary errors, first download the latest version of iTunes on Mac.

 Open iTunes and connect your iPhone to your Mac computer.
 A message may automatically pop out to ask for your devices passcode or trust this computer and you just need follow the instructions on the screen.